israelperez/heroquest/soundboard/README.md

 ## 6. 3D Printing and Assembling the portable solution

-I have designed and craeted a housig frame that neatly packages all the parts of this project.
+I have designed this mounting frame that neatly packages all the parts of this project.
 You do not need it to enjoy the soundboard but its saves room and mess on a table top.

 You will need:
 - All parts 3d printed.
 Make sure you test fit the parts before you begin assmebly.
 Ensure the tabs fit correctly, you may need to remove material from the tabs due to elephants’ foot or inaccuracies in your printer.